gchq/gaffer-doc/docs/development-guide/example-deployment/writing-the-schema.md

 ```

 The next set of types that need defining are, the ones used for the properties that are attached to
-the nodes/entities.
+the entities.
 Again we need to take a look back at what our input data looks like, in the CSV
 file we can see there are three different types that are used for the properties which are analogous
 to a `String`, an `Integer` and a `Float`.

 !!! tip
-    Of course technically, all of these properties could be encapsulated in a string but, assigning
+    Of course technically, all of these properties could be encapsulated in a string but assigning
-    a relevant type allows some additional type specific features when doing things like grouping
+    a relevant type allows some additional type specific features often used in grouping
-    and aggregation as it would in traditional programming.
+    and aggregation.

 If we make a type for each of the possible properties using the standard Java classes we end up with
-the following.
+the following:

 ```json
 {